History of Christian thought on persecution and tolerance: Constantine

-Christian thought was still in its infancy in 313 when, following the Battle of the Milvian Bridge, Constantine I, (together with his co-emperor Licinius), issued the Edict of Milan granting religious toleration to the Christian faith.
-The Edict did not only protect Christians from religious persecution, but all religions, allowing anyone to worship whichever deity they chose.
-After 320, Constantine supported the Christian church with his patronage, had a number of basilicas built for the Christian church, and endowed it with land and other wealth.
+Christian thought was still in its infancy in 313 when, following the Battle of the Milvian Bridge, Constantine I (together with his co-emperor Licinius), issued the Edict of Milan granting religious toleration to the Christian faith.
+The Edict not only protected Christians from religious persecution but also all religions, allowing anyone to worship whichever deity they chose.
+After 320, Constantine supported the Christian church through his patronage, had a number of basilicas built for it, and endowed it with land and other wealth.
 He outlawed the gladiatorial shows, destroyed temples and plundered more, and used forceful rhetoric against non-Christians.
-But he never engaged in a purge.
-"He did not punish pagans for being pagans, or Jews for being Jews, and did not adopt a policy of forced conversion."
+Still, he never enacted a formal purge of non-Christians: "He did not punish pagans for being pagans, or Jews for being Jews, and did not adopt a policy of forced conversion," argues Christian theologian Peter Leithart.

 While not making a direct personal contribution to Christian thought, the first Christian Roman emperor had a powerful impact on it through the example of his own conversion, his policies, and the various councils he called.
-Christian thought at the time of Constantine believed that victory over the "false gods" had begun with Jesus and ended with the conversion of Constantine as the final fulfillment of heavenly victory—even though Christians were only about fifteen to eighteen percent of the empire's population.
+Christian thought at the time of Constantine believed that victory over the "false gods" had begun with Jesus and ended with the conversion of Constantine as the final fulfillment of heavenly victory—even though Christians were only about 15–18% of the empire's population.

-After Constantine, Christianity gradually became the dominant religion in the Roman Empire.
-In the view of many historians, the Constantinian shift turned Christianity from a persecuted religion into a persecuting religion.
-However, the claim that there was a Constantinian shift has been disputed.
-Theologian Peter Leithart argues that there was a "brief, ambiguous 'Constantinian moment' in the early fourth century", but that there was "no permanent, epochal 'Constantinian shift.
+After Constantine, the empire gradually shifted toward Christianity as the Roman state religion.
+Many historians view the Constantinian shift as turning Christianity from a persecuted religion into a persecuting one.
+However, the claim that a Constantinian shift occurred has been challenged.
+Leithart argues that there was a "brief, ambiguous 'Constantinian moment' in the early fourth century," but that there was "no permanent, epochal 'Constantinian shift.
 According to Michele R. Salzman, fourth century Rome featured sociological, political, economic and religious competition, producing tensions and hostilities between various groups, but that Christians focused on heresy more than pagans.